 - When the initial compromise was detected, the brute force attempts were automatically identified as the cause of the breach.

 - Following the breach, attackers dropped multiple suspicious files on the compromised server and proceeded to move laterally to multiple other servers and deploy the ransomware payload.
-This attack chain raised 16 distinct alerts that Microsoft Threat Protection, applying the probabilistic reasoning method, correlated into the same incident indicating the spread of ransomware, as illustrated in Figure 7.
+This attack chain raised 16 distinct alerts that Microsoft 365 Defender, applying the probabilistic reasoning method, correlated into the same incident indicating the spread of ransomware, as illustrated in Figure 7.

 Figure 6.
 Indicator of brute force attack based on time series count of daily inbound public IP

 Figure 7.
 Representation of post breach and ransomware spreading from initial compromised server

 Another area where constructing graphs is particularly useful is when attacks originate from unknown devices.
 These unknown devices can be misconfigured machines, rogue devices, or even IoT devices within a network.
 Even when there’s no robust telemetry from devices, they can still be used as linking points for correlating activity across multiple monitored devices.

 In one example, as demonstrated in figure 8, we saw lateral movement from an unmonitored device via SMB to a monitored device.
 That device then established a connection back to a command-and-control (C2), set up persistence, and collected a variety of information from the device.
 Later, the same unmonitored device established an SMB connection to a second monitored device.
 This time, the only actions the attacker took was to collect information from the device.